Reds vs. Giants Player Props Betting Odds

 - He's slashed .250/.335/.413 so far this season.

-- India hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .250 with a double, a home run and an RBI.
+- India has recorded a base hit in three straight games.
+In his last five games he is hitting .250 with a double, a home run and an RBI.

 India Recent Games